kislay536/kislay536.github.io/copy_files/Metro-MPI++.md

       This is the hashed version of the raw Hierarchy Graph.
 The nodes with same colour represents that they have the same hash and visually it is evident that the underlying hierarchy is also the same for those nodes.
   </div>

-* **Complexity Weighting or the Weight Model**: After assigning the hashes, it became easy to find duplicate hierarchies, but this didn’t tell us anything about the size of those hierarchies.
-So we used a weight model that assigns weights to nodes, allowing us to estimate the size of the underlying hierarchy.
-The current weight model is simple and works for any hardware design with a manycore CPU-like structure, but it may not work for other designs.
-In those cases, the weight model needs to be modified.
+  * **Complexity Weighting or the Weight Model**: After assigining the hashes, it became easy to find the duplicate hierarchies but it didn't tell anything about the size of those hierarchies so we used a weight model which will basically assign weights to the nodes from which we can estimate the size of underlying hierarchy.
+The current weight model is simple and will work for any Hardware design which has a design similar to a manycore CPU but may not work for other types of design.
+And in those, case one just need to modify the weight model.

   <div class="row mt-3">
       <div class="col-sm mt-3 mt-md-0">